 Elevated cholesterol is a key risk factor for heart disease.
 Many supplements are sold to improve cholesterol levels.
 Some really work to lower cholesterol, while the evidence is not as strong for others.
 Among those proven to work are plant sterols, also known as phytosterols.
-ConsumerLab.com tested several sterol supplements and found that each provided the right amount of sterols for lowering bad cholesterol.
-However, one supplement would not break apart to release its ingredients and is likely to provide no benefit.
+ConsumerLab.com tested several sterol supplements, however, one product appeared to be best -- having clinical evidence to support it and being lowest in cost.

-You must subscribe to get the full test results for plant sterol and policosanol supplements along with ConsumerLab.com recommendations and quality ratings.
-You will get results for seven supplements selected by ConsumerLab.com and for five others that passed voluntary certification testing.
+You must be a member to get the full test results for plant sterol and policosanol supplements along with ConsumerLab.com recommendations and quality ratings.
+You will get results for ten supplements selected by ConsumerLab.com and for two others that passed voluntary, quality certification testing.

 In this comprehensive report, you'll discover:

 - Which plant sterol and policosanol supplements failed testing and which passed

 - Direct comparisons and quality ratings of cholesterol-lowering supplements (and discussion of Smart Balance and Benecol spreads)

 - The pros and cons of other cholesterol-lowering ingredients such as fish oil (omega-3), garlic, niacin, red yeast rice, guggulsterone, pantethine, soy protein and Sytrinol, and which may be best for you.
 (Links to product tests for many of these supplements are included.)